House of Ash and Bone Cover Concept

 “Sorry.”
 I say, still trying to catch my breath, still keeping a worried eye on the window.

 “Cuidado, muchacho.”
-An old voice shakes me from my search, and I turn to it.
-An old man, dressed in a dark gray suit, smiles at me, a few teeth missing from his grin.
+A pleasant voice startles me, and I turn toward it.
+An old man dressed in a dark gray suit smiles at me, a few teeth missing from his grin.
 His eyes, deeply set and dark, are smiling and kind.
 The hair on his head, sparse and disheveled.
-Wrinkles on his thin, dark skin flow like water, as his smile shifts and grows.
+Wrinkles on his thin, dark skin flow like water as his smile shifts and grows.

 “Oh.
 You don’t speak Spanish, young man?”

-“Well, you should remedy that,” he says taking a seat by the window.
+“Well, you should remedy that,” he says, taking a seat by the window.
 “Would you be so kind as to help me with these books?
-I seem to have chosen too many.”
+I seem to have had an accident.”

 “You have had some trouble?”
-He points to his forearm as he motions at my arm with his eyes.
+He points to his forearm as he motions at my arm with his eyes, and hands me a handkerchief.
 “Are you all right, young man?”

-Nodding my head, I bend down to help him with his books.
+Slowly nodding my head, a wipe my arm and bend down to help him with his books.

-I read the titles as I stack them on a chair: Chronicle of a Death Foretold, Death of a Salesman, Death on the Nile, The Death of Ivan Ilych, Death Comes for the Archbishop, Appointment with Death, The Denial of Death, On Death and Dying, A Death in the Family.
+I read the titles as I stack them on a chair: Chronicle of a Death Foretold, A Grief Observed, Heart of Darkness, On a Pale Horse, Macario, A Death in the Family.

 He smiles, his eyes scanning the shelves of books around him.

-The confusion on my face makes the old man turn serious.
+The confusion on my face makes the old man’s face turn serious.

 My arm in his hand quakes, and he glances at it, then peers into my eyes.

-“It hurts, I know, but in this life you only have a finite number of days to enjoy your memories, your truth, these are your treasures,” He says putting his hand on my shoulder.
-His touch is cold, but strangely reassuring.
+“It hurts, I know, but in this life you only have a finite number of days to enjoy your memories, your truth, these are yours, truly yours and nothing else can come with you,” he turns his head to me and puts his hand on my shoulder.
+His touch is so cold.

 The old man sighs, looks over his stack of books, then at me.

-“You, Diego, have your own story to write.”
-He squeezes my shoulder, rises and walks away, waving his hand as he walks.
+“You, Diego, have your own story,” he squeezes my shoulder, rises and walks away, waving his hand as he walks.
 “Susana’s story is at an end,” he says as he turns the corner.

-“I never told him my mother’s name,” I whisper, looking down at the stack of books laying on the bench.
+“I never told you my mother’s name,” I say, looking down at the stack of books lying on the bench.
 “I never told him my name!”

 Chapter 2: April 13, 1984

 “You need not fear,” a deep hollow voice, a man’s voice clothed in shadow, pulsing, turns out of the void and stands in front of me.
-An old man’s face with pale-gray skin materializes from the living darkness, his eyeballs black like the crows, looking through me.
+An old man’s face with pale-gray skin materializes from the living darkness, his eyeballs black like the crow’s, looking through me.
 Deep rings formed around them, under them, setting his eyes further back than what seemed possible.
 His gaze is guilt and rest.
 Images flood my mind.
 My mother, on a gurney, tubes in her mouth and nose.
-Ron laughing at me from above, the taste of blood in my mouth.
-People staring at me, watching me, pointing at me as I walk on the sidewalk downtown.
-Then each memory disappears in a haze.
+Ron laughed at me from above, with the taste of blood in my mouth.
+People stare at me, watch me, point at me as I walk on the sidewalk downtown.
+Then, each memory disappears in a haze.
 Everything in me relaxes.
 The old man studies me.

 “Be strong, fear not, for fear only leads to death.”
 He smiled, his eyes deep black pools, a world of death hiding behind them.